 Which cutting-edge practices are needed to be at the vanguard of innovation in the development of the current and next generation of leaders?

-Uniquely positioned to lead this conversation for Melbourne Forum is Professor Caron Beaton-Wells, Dean, Internal at the Melbourne Business School and a Professorial Fellow at the Melbourne Law School.
+Uniquely positioned to lead this conversation is Melbourne Forum member Professor Caron Beaton-Wells, former Dean, Internal of Melbourne Business School and a Professorial Fellow at the Melbourne Law School.

 As an internationally distinguished academic leader, Caron is committed to the role of education and research in a changing world and for a sustainable future.
 She has a track record in instigating and executing on major change initiatives for organisational growth and impact, with a particular focus on digital transformation.